YoungHaKim7/Rust_Tutorial_Full_course/16_miri_mid_level_intermediate/README.md

 - <a href="https://plv.mpi-sws.org/rustbelt/stacked-borrows/">Stacked Borrows: An Aliasing Model for Rust</a>

-- Using Lightweight Formal Methods to Validate a Key-Value Storage Node in Amazon S3
+- <a href="https://www.amazon.science/publications/using-lightweight-formal-methods-to-validate-a-key-value-storage-node-in-amazon-s3">Using Lightweight Formal Methods to Validate a Key-Value Storage Node in Amazon S3</a>

 - SyRust: Automatic Testing of Rust Libraries with Semantic-Aware Program Synthesis